eclipse/kapua/docs/developer-guide/en/ide.md

 ### Install additional plugins

-There are a set of plugins for the Eclipse IDE which help in the development process.
+There is a set of plugins for the Eclipse IDE which help in the development process.
 And while they are not required, it is recommended to install them in order to simplify the development process.